Yu-Gi-Oh! Worldwide Edition: Stairway to the Destined Duel

 Yu-Gi-Oh!
 Worldwide Edition: Stairway to the Destined Duel, later released in Japan as Yu-Gi-Oh!
-Duel Monsters International (遊☆戯☆王！デュエルモンスターズ インターナショナル, Yu-Gi-Ō!
+Duel Monsters International (遊☆戯☆王デュエルモンスターズ インターナショナル, Yu-Gi-Ō!
 Dyueru Monsutāzu Intānashonaru), is a Game Boy Advance game developed and published by Konami in 2003.
 It is a modified version of Yu-Gi-Oh!
-Duel Monsters 6 Expert 2, previously released for the Game Boy Advance in 2001, and adapts the "Battle City" story arc of the original Yu-Gi-Oh! series.
+Duel Monsters 6: Expert 2, previously released for the Game Boy Advance in 2001, and adapts the "Battle City" story arc of the original Yu-Gi-Oh! series.
 The game was re-released in 2025 as part of the Yu-Gi-Oh!
 Early Days Collection game compilation.

 Gameplay

 The game starts out after the title screen, with one of the officials in the Battle City region, giving the player an option of 1 of 3 decks of 40 or more cards.
 Once a deck is selected, there is a Battle City map of characters that can be played, and can select an area of Battle City that holds up to three duelers per area.
 However, the opponents are random, not showing a name or picture to identify their character.

 The player must win, lose or tie to show all the characters at the beginning.
 From there, players go around Battle City to duel opponents.
 However, there are many events during the game to accomplish.